Olivia Palermo Looks Adorably Stunning In Schoolgirl-Style Dress & Over-The-Knee Boots

 Still thinking about this @tods look from last week! ????
 Love the short dress/skirt silhouette with the over-the-knee boots.
 I have been really into the combat inspired design for the past few seasons ????
 Now that fall is officially here, we’ve rounded up some of the newest versions of this boot style to share with you all! ????
 Link in bio for our Fall Boot Guide over on OliviaPalermo.com ????

-Olivia’s fans immediately took to the outfit, with many commenting on its cool, schoolgirl vibe and autumnal feel.
-40,000 people liked the photo set while over 200 users commented, with many sharing their appreciation in heart eyes and fire emoji.
+Olivia’s fans immediately took to the outfit, with many commenting on its cool schoolgirl vibe and autumnal feel.
+A total of 40,000 people liked the photo set while over 200 users commented, with many sharing their appreciation in heart-eyes and fire emoji.

 “Love this look!” a fan exclaimed,